 In the IT field especially, non-degreed professionals do not suffer the same negative comments as other fields may have because no educational track can really certify you as fully-equipped with the skills to become a programmer or system administrator.
 Especially with Linux or Amazon Web Services (AWS), your certifications and non-academic skills matter most.

 A Degree is Good, But Hands-On Experience Takes You to Higher Places

 If you have the time, effort, and means to get a college degree, then missing out on that opportunity could cause you a lacking future.
 However, for those who have the option to choose which one to prioritize – experience or education – it might be better to opt for the former.

 Studying in college or a university is great.
 However, with Yellow Tail Tech and what you learn and experience from our offered programs, it helps you shape yourself into a person who can become a highly-paid IT professional.

 This is because the market wants more than a degree and a title.
 It will be helpful to remember that in an industry like IT, the knowledge you gather and the certifications that you obtain throughout the whole experience is more valuable in building a successful career.

 This is exactly what we want to help you with at Yellow Tail Tech.
-Through our two programs, Linux for Jobs and AWS for Jobs, you get all the knowledge on all angles and worlds that will make companies want you.
+Through our two programs, Linux for Jobs and Cloud for Jobs, you get all the knowledge on all angles and worlds that will make companies want you.
 Whether it’s learning, hands-on experience, certifications, internships, and proper career-building; we’ve got everything you need.